RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/destructive-sampling-form.md

 With the destructive sampling request at hand, open Specify 7 to create a new destructive sampling request record.

-Click on Interactions and select Destructive Sampling (Gift) from the menu at the top.
+Click on Interactions and select Destructive Sampling from the menu at the top.

 The next step is a workaround, and will be improved in time:
 Destructive sampling records can only be created with a specimen being selected on the next screen.
 However, assuming you haven’t yet selected and specimens to sample, the below workaround allows you to create a blank record:
-Enter a catalog number (any valid number is ok, but I recommend 00000001).
+Enter a catalog number - all catalog numbers are eight digits  (any valid number but 00000001 may be easiest to remember).
 Click ok.

 ![image](https://user-images.githubusercontent.com/6713716/178464566-e8eabd67-0275-42a1-a87a-67de54f9c7d8.png)

-On the next screen, do not tick any preparations, and then click apply.
-This will ensure that no preparations are added to the DS request at this stage:
+On the next screen, **do not tick any preparations**, and then click **Apply**.
+This will ensure that no preparations are added to the Destructive Sampling request at this stage:

 ![image](https://user-images.githubusercontent.com/6713716/178464628-1bce1a2e-688a-44fd-ad8e-fec22cf5a46a.png)

-This will open the Destructive Sampling (Gift) form with a Destructive Sampling record where you can enter the information about the request.
+This will open the **Destructive Sampling** form with a Destructive Sampling record where you can enter the information about the request.
-- At this point in time, you may not be able to enter all the information.
+- At this point in time, you may not have all the information to be entered.
 - This record can be saved at any time and completed at a later time.
 Click Save at the bottom right of the screen.
-- The Destructive Sampling Request Number will be automatically allocated when the record is saved.
+- The **Destructive Sampling Request Number** will be automatically allocated when the record is saved.
 Take a note of this to find the record more quickly later.

 ![image](https://user-images.githubusercontent.com/6713716/178464796-0b15b52b-e8cf-496a-9856-ef86e7461191.png)

 **Status**: Select the current status from the dropdown menu

 ![image](https://user-images.githubusercontent.com/6713716/178464864-320320b0-0a98-4c58-899f-a20a309a0e23.png)

-- **Kind**: Select “Internal or External” from the dropdown menu.
 - **Justification**: Select the Justification.
+Current recommendation is to only select one of the following options.
+If you need a different value, please ask.
+  - Research
+  - Education
-- **Purpose**: Select a value from a dropdown menu
+- **Purpose**: Select a value from a dropdown menu.
+Current recommendation is to only select one of the following options.
+If you need a different value, please ask.
+  - molecular research (DNA, gene sequencing, etc.)
+  - anatomical research
+  - general research (not one of the above)
+  - phytochemical research
+  - teaching
+  - illustration
+- **Description**: Enter a short summary of the intended research, and a general taxonomic or geographic summary.
+- **Loan Num**: Enter the associated Loan number if the request originated from a Loan Request or if it triggers a Loan Request.
+- **Their Num**: Enter the other institute’s reference number, if known.
 - **Legacy Number**: This is read only and provides the BG-BASE number for the Desiderata record.
-- **Their Num**: Enter the other institute’s reference number, if known.
-- **Loan Num**: Enter the associated Loan number if the request originated from a Loan Request or if it triggers a Loan Request.
 - **Remarks**: This holds the Remarks for the whole Destructive Sampling record.
-You can enter any additional information or notes relating to the destructive sampling request, for example a short summary of the intended research, and a general taxonomic or geographic summary.
+You can enter any additional information or notes relating to the destructive sampling request.
+This field may be used as part of the report to be sent to the Requestor.
-- **Internal Misc**: This can be used to help with the management process of the request.
+- **Internal Misc**: This can be used to help with the management process of the request and notes in here do not have to be retained.
+This would not be included in any report to the Requestor.

 - **Destructive Sampling Agents**: Enter the following information if known:
   - Herbarium making request: Agent = Herbarium; Role = Herbarium
   - Individual researcher named on request: Agent = individual name; Role = Requester